 Faramir in The Two Towers, by J.R.R.
 Tolkien

-True, he’s still clearly a decent person – he’s able to see the error of his ways before the credits roll – and the film’s Extended Edition home release, and its sequel, The Return of the King, portray him in a more flattering light.
-There, Faramir’s kind-hearted, introspective nature is spotlighted more clearly, as is his strained relationship with his father Denethor, which somewhat rationalises his behaviour in The Two Towers.
+By contrast, the Faramir of the 2002 Two Towers adaptation – as written by Jackson and co-writers Fran Walsh and Philippa Boyens, and portrayed by actor David Wenham – is a decidedly less virtuous soul.
+Yes, he’s still a decent person and sees the error of his ways before the credits roll.
+And yes, the Two Towers‘ Extended Edition home release, and its sequel, The Return of the King, portray Faramir in a more flattering light.
+In both, Faramir’s kind-hearted, introspective nature is spotlighted more clearly, as is his strained relationship with his father Denethor, which somewhat rationalises his behaviour in The Two Towers.

-But ultimately, the Faramir of the Lord of the Rings films is still someone who takes Frodo and Sam prisoner, stands back while his men dish out a savage beating to Gollum, and almost derails the entire quest to destroy the One Ring – all because of his daddy issues and inferiority complex.
+But, ultimately, the Faramir of the Lord of the Rings films is still someone who takes Frodo and Sam prisoner, stands back while his men dish out a savage beating on Gollum, and almost derails the entire quest to destroy the One Ring.
+What’s the motivation for these misdeeds?
+Deep-rooted daddy issues and an inferiority complex.

 Why do fans hate the film version of Faramir so much?